0xpatatedouce/guide-massa-node-step-by-step-/README.md

 ![Capture d’écran 2024-02-20 201758](https://github.com/0xpatatedouce/guide-massa-node-step-by-step-/assets/123324096/7c714251-3b6c-40e3-b839-219913ac4547)

 Let's create a wallet with this command or you can import your wallet.
+Create a new wallet with this command:
 ```
 wallet_generate_secret_key
 ```
+Import your wallet with your seed phrase:

+wallet_add_secret_keys <your_secret_key>

 ```
 wallet_info
 ```